Galois Theory HT25, Separability

-This is not the same definition of separable used elsewhere.
-In the definition given in this course, a polynomial like $f(x) = (x-1)^2$ is still separable since each of it’s irreducible factors is still separable.
+This is not the same definition of separable used elsewhere online and in textbooks.
+In the definition given in this course, a polynomial like $f(x) = (x-1)^2$ is still separable since each of it’s irreducible factors is still separable, whereas elsewhere $f(x)$ might be considered inseparable since it has repeated roots.

 Flashcards